gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 VM](https://www.oracle.com/downloads/developer-vm/community-downloads.html)
 from Oracle for my development environment.
 I strongly believe in having a separate database for each developer while developing.
-I do not want to interfere with others nor I do not want that others interfere with me while I work.
+I do not want to interfere with others and I do not want that others interfere with me while I work.
 At a later stage you can always use an integration or test database to see if everything works well together.